Rio Dell, California: Local government

-Rio Dell has a City Council/City Manager form of government.
+Rio Dell has a council–manager form of government.
 The City Council sets policy, while the City Manager carries out the day-to-day business of the city.
 The Mayor is selected by the City Council and serves as the presiding officer at city council meetings, and as the official head of the city for legislative and ceremonial purposes.

-As of 2019, the Rio Dell City Council consisted of Mayor Debra Garnes, Gordon Johnson, Amanda Carter, Frank Wilson, and Julie Woodall.
+As of 2025, the Rio Dell City Council consisted of Mayor Debra Garnes, Amanda Carter, Julie Woodall, Robert Orr, and Frank Wilson.
 The City Manager is Kyle Knopp.